-- iii.
-Some urban dwellers are intentionally marginalized because they belong to or are associated with a particular group such as sex workers, rag pickers or waste workers, transgenders, homeless, mentally ill, etc. These groups may then be excluded from accessing and participating in various aspects of urban life including health care, education, employment, and even basic amenities such as housing, sanitation, and food. - iv.
+- including health care, education, employment, and even basic amenities such as housing, sanitation, and food. - iv.
 Social exclusion is also a dynamic concept, with social relationships with both formal and informal institutions changing over time.
 For instance, the state's relationship with street vendors or hawkers has evolved from one of aloofness to brutal clamping down on their businesses, to more recently, some form of recognition and support.
 Social exclusion of any form and at any level results in inequitable access to opportunities, services, and basic human rights that affect their vulnerability to poor health and health seeking behaviours. - v.
 Social networks and social capital play a critical role in urban residents' experience of social exclusion, and also shape individuals' health behaviours and health outcomes.
-Individuals with high social capital and adequate social networks have better health outcomes than those who do not.^{33,34,35} The very presence of social networks can facilitate care seeking (from both informal sources such as family and community members, as well as formal sources such as public and private health facilities and NGOs), care giving, and physical, emotional, and financial support.
-The presence of social networks can promote an individual's emotional wellbeing, while the lack of such networks and support structures, strained social relationships and marginalization can place urban dwellers at greater risk for both common mental disorders as well as more severe psychiatric disorders such as depression, schizophrenia, substance abuse, alcoholism, and crime.^{36,37} i.
-The "informal survivalism" that characterizes the urban poor is a reflection of the harsh and extremely competitive lives led by the urban poor due to poor urban infrastructure, services, and employment opportunities.12 According to the Planning Commission poverty estimates (2011-2012), 13.7 per cent of the urban population lives below the poverty line; the monthly per capita expenditure for the poverty line being Rs.
-1000 for urban areas.19 While poverty estimates have declined in both urban and rural areas, the rate of decline is markedly slower in urban areas.
-Income and consumption related inequalities within urban areas
+Individuals with high social capital and adequate social networks have better health outcomes than those who do not.
+The very presence of social networks can facilitate care seeking (from both informal sources such as family and community members, as well as formal sources such as public and private health facilities and NGOs), care giving, and physical, emotional, and financial support.
+The presence of social networks can promote an individual's emotional wellbeing, while the lack of such networks and support structures, strained social relationships and marginalization can place urban dwellers at greater risk for both common mental disorders as well as more severe psychiatric disorders such as depression, schizophrenia, substance abuse, alcoholism, and crime.
+Social services are severe psychiatric disorders such as depression, schizophrenia, substance abuse, alcoholism, and crime.

-2.5 Monetization of basic needs
+2.5 Monetization of Basic Needs